Registrations are open for 2020

 TOM WA has been super impressed with the teams competing at all regional and branch finals.

-The following teams are through to the International Final in Hobart, Australia - 25/26th October.
+The following teams represented WA in the International Final in Hobart, Australia - 25/26th October 2019.

 - Our Lady of Grace Primary School